Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 All fees visible before confirming transaction.

-### Q: Can I reduce fees?
+### Q: Are there ways to reduce fees?

 A: **No volume discounts** currently.

 Fee reduction strategies:
 1. Hold longer (fewer trades = fewer fees)
-2. Use less leverage (smaller positions = lower fees)
-3. Bundle positions (fewer open trades)
+2. Bundle positions (fewer open trades)
-4. Wait for fee reductions (may happen in future)
+3. Wait for fee reductions (may happen in future)

 ### Q: Do I pay fees even if I lose?